ingig/code-narrator/docs/src/documentation/plugins/builders/BaseBuilder.ts.md

 abstract generate(): any;
 ```

-This is an abstract method that must be implemented by any class that extends `BaseBuilder`.
-It is responsible for generating the content for the Builder plugin.
+This is an abstract method that must be implemented by derived classes.
+It is responsible for generating the content based on the specific Builder plugin.

 ### getAnswer